ltifi/facebook-scraper/README.md

 # facebook-scraper
 Quickstart

-Our mission is to create an application for scrapping an example of a specific facebook public page.
+Our mission is to create an application for scraping facebook public pages.

 -- Requirements --